garrandall/popular-music-data/tracks/gotta-go-trey-songz.md

 Girl don't cry 'cause you're making it hard for me

-'Cause I don't want to leave, ooh girl but I gotta go right now I'll be back to hold you down
+'Cause I don't want to leave, oh girl but I gotta go right now I'll be back to hold you down
 I don't want to leave no but girl I gotta go right now And I'll be back before you know it